iAmG-r00t/blog/_posts/ctf/2018-09-06-radare-adventures-level1-crackme.md

 img-1: `file crackMe1.bin`
 {:.figcaption}

-On linux you can use the Linux [file](https://en.wikipedia.org/wiki/File_(command)) command or using [rabin2](https://r2wiki.readthedocs.io/en/latest/tools/rabin2/), Radare2 tool for extracting information from binary programs.
+On linux you can use the Linux [file](https://en.wikipedia.org/wiki/File_(command)) command or using [rabin2], Radare2 tool for extracting information from binary programs.

 {: style="padding-top: 4em"}

 ![image3](/assets/img/blog/2018-09-06/image3.png){: .align-right}

 The `-I` option is for extracting binary information.
-So we have an [ELF](https://linux-audit.com/elf-binaries-on-linux-understanding-and-analysis/) (Executable and Linkable Format) class 64 binary file, take note that we are going to use this information later on.{: .align-left"}
+So we have an [ELF] (Executable and Linkable Format) class 64 binary file.
+Take note that we are going to use this information later on.

-Another way of checking file format which mostly comes in handy when dealing with embedded data is to open the file in a hex editor and identify the [file](https://en.wikipedia.org/wiki/List_of_file_signatures) header signatures and extract the embedded data.
+Another way of checking file format that mostly comes in handy when dealing with embedded data is to open the file in a hex editor, identify the [file](https://en.wikipedia.org/wiki/List_of_file_signatures) header signatures, and extract the embedded data.

 {: style="padding-top: 20em"}